 The Baby Owners Manual: Operating Instructions just has the information that you need, there is no back story, there is no self-praise, just a simple, easy to understand baby manual.

 Be Prepared: A Practical Handbook for New Dads looks like an old School book published in the 1970s, but it genuinely isn’t!
 In fact, it was first published in 2004.

-Be Prepared: A Practical Handbook for New Dads is another no-nonsense style book that covers many topics, and although it does not go into a great deal of detail, it does go over what you need to know about being a new Dad.
+Be Prepared: A Practical Handbook for new Dads is another no-nonsense book that covers many topics.
+Although it does not go into a great deal of detail, it does cover what you need to know about being a new Dad.